shoui520/shoui520.github.io/docs/vn-linux.md

 ```
 !!! warning "Vulkan Unsupported Systems"
 	If your system does not support Vulkan, do not install DXVK.
 If you want to remove DXVK, follow the instructions [here](https://github.com/doitsujin/dxvk)
-For some VNs, such as TYPE-MOON's, LAVFilters may be needed to playback video.
+For some VNs, such as TYPE-MOON's, LAVFilters may be needed for video playback.
 ```bash
 WINEPREFIX=~/.winevn winetricks lavfilters
 ```